Whisper (speech recognition system)

 Whisper is a machine learning model for speech recognition and transcription, created by OpenAI and first released as open-source software in September 2022.

-It is capable of transcribing speech in English and several other languages, and is also capable of translating several non-English languages into English.
-OpenAI claims that the combination of different training data used in its development has led to improved recognition of accents, background noise and jargon compared to previous approaches.
+It is capable of transcribing speech in English and multiple other languages, and can translate several non-English languages into English.
 Whisper is a weakly-supervised deep learning acoustic model, made using an encoder-decoder transformer architecture.
+OpenAI claims that the combination of different training data and post-training filtering used in its development has led to improved recognition of accents, background noise, and jargon compared to previous approaches.
+While the model does not outperform larger, more specialized models and still experiences AI hallucination, it has been shown to be useful for general sound recognition and has many applications across different industries.